Augusto Pinochet: Return to Chile

 Pinochet returned to Chile on 3 March 2000.
 So as to avoid any potential disruption, his flight back to Chile from the UK departed from RAF Waddington, evading those protesting against his release.
 His first act when landing in Santiago's airport was to triumphantly get up from his wheelchair to the acclaim of his supporters.
 He was greeted by his successor as head of the Chilean armed forces, General Ricardo Izurieta.
 President-elect Ricardo Lagos said the retired general's televised arrival had damaged the image of Chile, while thousands demonstrated against him.

 In March 2000, Congress approved a constitutional amendment creating the status of "ex-president", which granted its holder immunity from prosecution and a financial allowance; this replaced Pinochet's senatorship-for-life.
 The vote tally of the legislators was 111 for and 29 against.

-The Supreme Court ruled in favor of judge Juan Guzmán's request in August 2000, and Pinochet was indicted on 1 December 2000 for the kidnapping of 75 opponents in the Caravan of Death case.
+The Supreme Court ruled in favour of judge Juan Guzmán's request in August 2000, and Pinochet was indicted on 1 December 2000 for the kidnapping of 75 opponents in the Caravan of Death case.
 Guzmán advanced the charge of kidnapping as the 75 were officially "disappeared": even though they were all most likely dead, the absence of their corpses made any charge of "homicide" difficult.

 In July 2002, the Supreme Court dismissed Pinochet's indictment in the various human rights abuse cases, for medical reasons (vascular dementia).
 The debate concerned Pinochet's mental faculties, his legal team claiming that he was senile and could not remember, while others (including several physicians) claimed that he was affected only physically but retained all control of his faculties.
 The same year, the prosecuting attorney Hugo Guttierez, in charge of the Caravan of Death case, declared, "Our country has the degree of justice that the political transition permits us to have."

 Pinochet resigned from his senatorial seat shortly after the Supreme Court's July 2002 ruling.
 In May 2004, the Supreme Court overturned its precedent decision, and ruled that he was capable of standing trial.
 In arguing their case, the prosecution presented a recent TV interview Pinochet had given to journalist Maria Elvira Salazar for a Miami-based television network, which raised doubts about his alleged mental incapacity.
 In December 2004, he was charged with several crimes, including the 1974 assassination of General Prats and the Operation Colombo case in which 119 died, and was again placed under house arrest.
 He suffered a stroke on 18 December 2004.
 Questioned by his judges in order to know if, as president, he was the direct head of DINA, he answered: "I don't remember, but it's not true.
 And if it were true, I don't remember."